juanfont/headscale/docs/Running.md

 # Running headscale

-1. Download the Headscale binary https://github.com/juanfont/headscale/releases, and place it somewhere in your PATH or use the docker container
+1. Download the headscale binary https://github.com/juanfont/headscale/releases, and place it somewhere in your PATH or use the docker container

    ```shell
    docker pull headscale/headscale:x.x.x